outofcoffee/imposter/README.md

 ## Features

-* run standalone mocks in place of real systems
+- run standalone mocks in place of real systems
-* turn an OpenAPI/Swagger file into a mock API for dev or QA (use it before the real API is built)
+- turn an OpenAPI/Swagger file or WSDL file into a mock API for dev or QA (use it before the real API is built)
-* decouple your integration tests from the cloud/back-end systems and take control of your dependencies
+- decouple your integration tests from the cloud/back-end systems and take control of your dependencies
-* validate your API requests against an OpenAPI specification
+- validate your API requests against an OpenAPI specification
-* capture data and retrieve later, or use in templates to for conditional responses
+- capture data and retrieve later, or use in templates to for conditional responses

 Send dynamic responses: